rusefi/rusefi_documentation/FAQ/HOWTO_quick_start.md

 5. [Install TunerStudio (version 3.0.24 or newer is needed)](http://www.tunerstudio.com/index.php/downloads)

-6. Start a new project, save to a folder you specify, and choose the rusEFI.ini file.
+6. Start a new project, save to a folder you specify, and choose the rusefi.ini file from the bundle.

 ![project](FAQ/images/TunerStudio_new_project.png)